Lean solutions for healthcare

 We work with clinics and hospitals, entire health systems, and participate in regional and national programs such as Partnership for Patients.
 We have more than a decade of experience using lean to improve patient flow; reduce hospital acquired conditions; enhance patient satisfaction; and make other improvements that drive quality and revenue up and cost down.
 See some of our case studies.

-Lately we've been working with Indiana Critical Access Hospitals, Rural Hospitals, Rural Health Clinics and Behavioral Health Organizations on the multi-year, CMS/state-funded Lean Healthcare Transformation Initiative.
-Several organizations progressed to the point where we were able to certify them as lean offices.
-We also spent several years working with members of the CMS-funded Great Lakes Practice Transformation Network and the Quality Payment Program for the Midwest to build capacity for improvement in provider practices and clinics.
-We've helped them identify improvement opportunities; conduct improvement events; earn certification as LDI Facilitators and Lean Practitioners; and apply lean methodologies to improve their metrics without major workflow disruption.
+Lately we've been working with Critical Access Hospitals, Rural Hospitals, Rural Health Clinics and Behavioral Health Organizations on a multi-year, CMS/state-funded initiative to certify them as lean offices.
+We also spent several years helping CMS-funded Great Lakes Practice Transformation Network and the Quality Payment Program for the Midwest practices and clinics identify improvement opportunities; conduct improvement events; earn lean certifications; and apply lean methodologies to improve metrics without major workflow disruption.